chriszumberge/OpenCV.Net/README.md

 style so that they can be more easily used with the python/C documentation and examples.

 Most notably this means adding return types and optional parameters.
+However, this also includes adding method overloads that accept common C# classes, for example OpenCV uses the `MCvScalar` class to define colors when drawing on frames.
+OpenCV.Net offers an overload of the method that uses `System.Drawing.Color`.

 ### Example